powerman/vcprompt/README.txt

 Patches are welcome.
 Please follow these guidelines:

   * Ensure that the tests pass before and after your patch.
+To run the tests quickly:

+      make check

+    To run the tests using valgrind (detect memory leaks):

+      make grind

-    If you cannot run the tests on a POSIX-compliant system, that is a bug: please let me know.
+    If you cannot run the tests on a POSIX-compliant system, that is a
+    bug: please let me know.

   * If at all possible, add a test whenever you fix a bug or implement a feature.
 If you can write a test that has no dependencies (e.g. no need to execute "git" or "hg" or whatever), add it to tests/test-simple.
 Otherwise, add it to the appropriate VC-specific test script, e.g. tests/test-git if it needs to be able to run git.

   * Keep the dependencies minimal: preferably just C99 and POSIX.
-    If you need to run an external executable, make sure it makes
-    sense: e.g. it's OK to run "git" in a git working directory, but *only* if we already know we are in a git working directory.
+If you need to run an external executable, make sure it makes sense: e.g. it's OK to run "git" in a git working directory, but *only* if we already know we are in a git working directory.

   * Performance matters!
-I wrote vcprompt so that people wouldn't have to spawn and initialize and entire Python or Perl interpreter every time they execute a new shell command.
+I wrote vcprompt so that people wouldn't have to spawn and initialize an entire Python or Perl interpreter every time they execute a new shell command.
 Using system() to turn around and spawn external commands -- especially ones that involve a relatively large runtime penalty like Python scripts -- misses the point of vcprompt.

     In fact, you'll find that vcprompt contains hacky little reimplementations of select bits and pieces of Mercurial, git, Subversion, and CVS precisely in order to avoid running external commands.
 (And, in the case of Subversion, to avoid depending on a large, complex library.)

   * Stick with my coding style: